Hualizhouster/hualizhouster.github.io/_posts/2019-03-08-Datasourceconnection.md

 - Connecting MS SQL Database

-Based on research, **Pymssql and Pyhon
+Based on research, **Pymssql and Pyhon ODBC** are the basic solutions for connecting to MS SQL Server database.
+Here we will skip the library and the driver installations what you can find from Microsoft Offical website.